hyperledger-archives/sawtooth-docs-archive/docs/1.2/transaction_family_specifications/xo_transaction_family.md

     a.
 Player keys - If the player-1 key is null (the empty string), it will be updated to key with which the transaction was signed.
-If the player-1 key is nonnull and the player-2 key is null, the player-2 will be updated to the signing key.
+If the player-1 key is not null and the player-2 key is null, the player-2 will be updated to the signing key.
 Otherwise, the player keys will not be changed.